peladno/JS28160JavierPerez/README.md

+# Vanilla Js project.

-# Project made for my studies in coderhouse.cl.
+Project made for my studies in coderhouse.cl.
 Generator of recipes made with vanilla Js, bootstrap and other libraries.